Poland – a very short introduction – part 2, today

 Polish before and after WWII

-• – my husband is post–Austrian, he’s also 15 minutes late and he feels guilty about it;
+• My husband is from the former Austrian side—he’s also 15 minutes late, but he feels guilty about it;

 Who are the Polish